Amazon to soon let sellers connect with customers directly

-San Francisco, April 24 (IANS) Amazon may soon allow sellers to directly connect with customers via emails about new product announcements and sales.
+San Francisco: Amazon may soon allow sellers to directly connect with customers via emails about new product announcements and sales.

 The e-commerce giant is currently testing this new feature called "Manage Your Customer Engagement" that will help sellers contact Amazon users who have specifically chosen to follow a particular company, reports CNBC.